emanualjade/test-openapi/README.md

     url.NAME: any
     query.NAME: any
     headers.NAME: any
-    body: object|array
+    body: any
   validate:
     status: number
     headers.NAME: any
-    body: object|array
+    body: any
 # More tests
 ...
 ```

 - `operationId`: OpenAPI's `operationId`, i.e. a unique string identifying
   an endpoint.
 For example `getTags`.
-- `testName`: an arbitratry name for the test.
+- `testName`: an arbitrary name for the test.
 - `call`: HTTP request parameters
   - `method`: HTTP method
   - `server`: server's origin (protocol + host)